Cord Tissue vs Cord Blood: What Are They And Which Are Their Differences?

 Things are fast moving out of Sci-fi fantasies to realities in medicine.
 We are much closer to the days when we would be able to grow, regenerate many of our diseased organs.
 In fact, many are not even aware that it is already happening to some extent.
 A bone marrow transplant is not merely an organ transplant; it is about regenerating the blood tissues and immune cells.
-Cord blood banking and cord tissue banking are playing an essential role in the research; these cells are promising to provide treatment for diseases that have been considered incurable till date, these technologies may significantly prolong our lifespan.
+Cord blood banking and cord tissue banking are playing an essential role in the research, hence our title cord tissue vs cord blood; these cells are promising to provide treatment for diseases that have been considered incurable until this date, these technologies may significantly prolong our lifespan.

 From bone marrow to the embryonic cell, to cord blood and tissues